-No lab experiments have studied U4+ incorporation in carbonates, despite several published examples of natural carbonates with reduced U (Sturchio, 1998; Cole et al., 2004) and an additional example we present in this contribution.
-Because U4+ is immobile in most aqueous fluids, carbonate minerals that incorporate U4+ must represent precipitates from poorly-understood fluid compositions in depositional or diagenetic environments.
-Recent work on modern calcite from a deep granite aquifer with reducing fluids is suggesting a mechanism for U4+ transport (Drake et al., 2018).
-Experimental work at elevated T has shown that U(IV)Cl40 is soluble in acid solutions (Timofeev et al., 2018), and high T experiments of U in hydrocarbons indicate that economic concentrations can be produced via transport in hydrocarbons (Migdisov et al., 2017), but how would these processes result in incorporation in carbonates?
-There is likely more than one mechanism and this is a fruitful avenue for future research both of synthetic and natural carbonate samples.
-Understanding U incorporation in carbonates is important for a holistic approach to U-Pb dating, but there is no evidence that the oxidation state of U in carbonates has any control on the reliability of the dating.
-However, understanding U speciation might elucidate the depositional or diagenetic condition under which the U was incorporated, and therefore affect the interpretation of the U/Pb date.

 Cement stratigraphy is a powerful approach to establish the relative age relationships of carbonate phases, or paragenesis across a basin.
 This approach uses relative relationships of cements from the thin section scale and correlation of these throughout a basin or region (Meyers, 1991, 1974).
-This field to petrographic approach has been used to select samples for geochemistry, providing fundamental insights into the fluid evolution of basins and degree of rock/water interaction e.g. (Banner and Hanson, 1990), as well as establishing trace and minor element incorporation trends (e.g., Mn/Fe) useful for tracking burial histories (Barnaby and Rimstidt, 1989).
-Often, combining microanalytical tools that characterize carbonates at the micron to centimeter scale of cement growth zones is required to understand the origin and timing of various textures in complex samples.
-Chemical imaging techniques, carbonate staining, and polarized light, fluorescence, electron, and cathodoluminescence microscopy provide spatial context for quantitative microscale analyses of fluid inclusion, ion microprobe, electron microprobe, and laser ablation measurements.
-Integrated data from such a toolkit enables collection of LA-U-Pb isochrons that reliably dates a single paragenetic event and permits geologically meaningful interpretation of U-Pb ages.
-U-Pb dating in this context places age constraints on the fluids which can then be tied to testable hypothesis about the origin and changes in the fluids whatever the technique for dating is (Lawson et al., 2018; Quade et al., 2017; Parrish et al., 2019; Pisapia et al., 2018; Woodhead et al., 2010; Winter and Johnson, 1995; Hoff et al., 1995; Cole et al., 2005; Polyak et al., 2008, 2013; Luczaj and Goldstein, 2000; Brannon et al., 1996; Godeau et al., 2018; Rasbury et al., 2004, 1997; Pagel et al., 2018; Roberts et al., 2020).
-Laser ablation mapping (Woodhead et al., 2010, 2007; Piccione et al., 2019; Drost et al., 2018; Roberts et al., 2020), synchrotron XRF mapping (Cole et al., 2004; Piccione et al., 2019; Frisia et al., 2008; Vanghi et al., 2019), PIXE (Ortega et al., 2005, 2003) μXRF (de Winter et al., 2017), and EMPA (Suzuki et al., 2016) permit tying petrographic observations of different phases to in situ chemical maps of U and other elements that inform fluid chemistry.
-For the purpose of U-Pb dating, knowledge of the mineral lattice location of U and it's oxidation state and speciation provide a fundamental framework for interpreting ages as well as revealing details of the fluid chemistry (Kelly et al., 2006, 2003; Sturchio, 1998; Cole et al., 2004).
-In some cases, uranium minerals are encapsulated in calcite which can protect them from alteration Suzuki et al. (2016); Ludwig (1978).
-Given that the major element composition of seawater has changed appreciably through time (Hardie, 1996; Lowenstein, 2001; Horita et al., 2002), that meteoric fluid compositions are controlled by water rock interaction (Chung and Swart, 1990; Banner and Hanson, 1990) and that deep brines have evolved since deposition in basins (Musgrove and Banner, 1993), we can imagine that there is no such thing as a typical fluid.
+This field to petrographic approach has been used to select samples for geochemistry, providing fundamental insights into the fluid evolution of basins and degree of rock/water interaction e.g. (Banner et al., 1988), as well as establishing normal trends in Mn/Fe with burial (Barnaby and Rimstidt, 1989).
+U-Pb dating in this larger context places age constraints on the fluids which can then be tied to testable hypothesis about the origin and changes in the fluids (Lawson et al., 2018; Quade et al., 2017; Parrish et al., 2019; Pisapia et al., 2018; Woodhead et al., 2010; Winter and Johnson, 1995; Hoff et al., 1995; Cole et al., 2005; Polyak et al., 2008, 2013; Luczaj and Goldstein, 2000; Brannon et al., 1996; Godeau et al., 2018; Rasbury et al., 2004, 1997; Pagel et al., 2018; Roberts et al., 2020).

+Laser ablation mapping (Woodhead et al., 2010, 2007; Piccione et al., 2019; Drost et al., 2018; Roberts et al., 2020), synchrotron XRF mapping (Cole et al., 2004; Piccione et al., 2019; Frisia et al., 2008; Vanghi et al., 2019), PIXE (Ortega et al., 2019).

+2005, 2003) and μXRF (de Winter et al., 2017) are all ways to take the physical observations of different phases to a new level with in situ chemistry, that maps U in particular, along with other elements that provide details of the fluid chemistry.
+For the purpose of U-Pb dating, knowledge of mineral lattice location of U and it's oxidation state and speciation provide a fundamental framework for interpreting ages as well as revealing details of the fluid chemistry (Kelly et al., 2006, 2003; Sturchio, 1998; Cole et al., 2004).
+Given that the major element composition of seawater has changed appreciably through time (Hardie, 1996; Horita et al., 2002), that meteoric fluid compositions are controlled by water rock interaction (Chung and Swart, 1990) and that deep brines have evolved since deposition in basins (Musgrove and Banner, 1993), we can imagine that there is no such thing as a typical fluid.
 A holistic approach to dating carbonates should involve an effort to see back to the fluid or fluids that have been responsible for its formation and how they might have changed through the diagenetic history.
 This, particularly in the context of how favorable the U concentrations and U/Pb ratios are, will provide an important path towards understanding factors that create favorable carbonate samples for U-Pb dating.
 The purpose of this contribution is to highlight tools that are available for carbonate characterization relevant to U-Pb dating.
-These tools build on the more commonly used petrographic approaches, particularly cathodoluminescence (CL) imaging, such as demonstrated in the three case studies presented here.